NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/FHIRAssets/AllAssets/All-Profiles/UKCore-Observation-Group-Lab.page.md

 </div>

 ### Additional Guidance
-The following table includes additional guidance that should be followed when implementing the `UKCore-Observation-Group-Lab` profile.
-It should be used in conjunction with the profile definition included above.
-Refer to {{pagelink:ProfileDescriptions}} for a definition of the table column headings.
+The following additional guidance **SHOULD** be applied when implementing this profile.
+It **SHOULD** be used in conjunction with the profile definition presented above and the Profile Specific Implementation Guidance for `UKCore-Observation-Group-Lab` in the [UK Core Implementation Guide](https://simplifier.net/guide/uk-core-implementation-guide-stu2/home/profilesandextensions/profile-ukcore-observation-group-lab?current).

-An example of how each supported data element may be populated is provided in {{pagelink:R4SnippetsObservationTestGroup}}.

 ---